salxz696969/Next-Gen-Javascript/Teaching/Week3/Excercise/excercise.md

 ### 🔹 `ex1`

-Write a function using the **rest operator** to collect all arguments passed in and console log them.
+Make a function using the **rest operator** to get all the arguments passed in and console log them.

 ### 🔹 `ex2`

-Write a function to get the **first and second arguments** separately, and use the rest operator to collect the remaining arguments.
+Make a function to get the **first and second arguments** separately, and use the rest operator to get the remaining arguments.
 Console log all of them.

 ### 🔹 `ex3`